-Latanya Mapp Frett joined Planned Parenthood Federation of America (PPFA) as vice president - global in February 2011.
-She is the federation's international spokesperson and serves on the executive team of the organization.
+Latanya Mapp Frett joined Planned Parenthood Federation of America in February 2011.
+She is executive director of Planned Parenthood Global and vice president - global of PPFA.
 Ms. Frett sets the course for PPFA's international engagement on all international issues including participation in the United Nations and U.S. government advocacy, alongside the Planned Parenthood Global Advisory Board.
 She leads Planned Parenthood Global, the organization's international arm, with regional and country offices in Africa and Latin America.
 Ms. Frett previously worked for eight years as a human rights officer for the United Nations Children's Fund (UNICEF) and for 10 years with the United States Agency for International Development (USAID).
 In these roles, she lived and worked in Egypt, Iraq, Pakistan, South Africa, Mali, Nigeria, and other African countries.
 She has managed development programs' budgets up to $1.1 billion.

 To arrange an interview with Latanya Mapp Frett, please call the PPFA media team at 212-261-4433.